CoherenceSync

 Component Actions

-When an entity is instantiated in the network, other Clients will see it but they won't have authority on it.
-It is then important to ensure that some components behave differently when an entity is non-authoritative.
+When a networked object is instantiated, other Clients will see it, but won't have authority over its state.
+It is often important to ensure that some components behave differently for Clients that don't have authority over the entity.

 To quickly achieve this, you can leverage Component Actions, which are located in the Components tab of the Configure window: